iliS10/clash.gg-auto-rain-claimer/README.md

 # BOT CLASH.GG - AUTO RAIN CLAIMER

 ## Description
-This Node.js script uses Puppeteer to automate the retrieval of rain on clash.gg to get free wagerable gems.
+This Node.js script scraper uses Puppeteer to automate the retrieval of rain on clash.gg to get free wagerable gems.
 (2-5gems per day = 1$-4$) It launches Chrome in visible mode, copies your profile, and loads a specific extension, then automatically clicks the Join button to collect the rain.

 YOU NEED TO WAGER SOME SKINS OR MONEY TO NOT GET SUSPECTED OF MAKING SAFE PROFITS